Industry Validation

 AI Harness Doctrine

-The complete paradigm: philosophy, 5 Laws, 5 Pillars, 4-Plane Architecture.
+The complete paradigm: philosophy, 5 Laws, 6 Pillars, 5-Plane Architecture.
 Published openly at aiharnessdoctrine.org.
-The only framework that unifies all four governance domains into a single runtime enforcement architecture.
+Where vendor frameworks each govern a slice — identity, detection, data, or execution — AI Harness unifies all five planes, including multi-agent trust and human oversight, into a single runtime enforcement architecture.